nyu-mll/multiNLI/README.md

 ### Command line flags

 To launch any training scheme, there are a couple of required command-line flags, and an array of optional flags.
 The code concerning all flags can be found in `parameters.py`.
+All the parameters set in `parameters.py` are printed to the log file everytime the training script is launched.

 Required flags,